 Committed volunteers have given countless hours of work to our theatre.
 For two decades the Holland has been encouraged and led by this continuous string of volunteers.
 Please let us know if you’re interested in participating – there are many ways to do so!

 Some Notable Moments from the Restoration Progress thus Far:

 In 2005, The Holland received a $200,000 “Save America’s Treasures” federal project grant.
 This was a matching grant used to start to raising funds for a new heating and cooling system for the historic Holland Theatre.
-Sky Bank donated $10,000 and Center Stage Productions (a theatrical group of home schooled children) put $3,000 toward the match.
+At this time, $100,000 was appropriated for the Holland Theatre, administered through the Ohio Cultural Facilities Commission, to improve technical services.

-More than 28,000 hours of volunteer labor have been donated by citizens.
+More than 45,000 hours of volunteer labor have been donated by citizens.
 Dozens of enthusiastic individuals have repaired and patched plumbing and electrical systems, hauled tons of trash, removed damaged materials, cleared rooms packed with broken equipment and discarded furniture, and presented the Holland project in public through lectures, presentations, performances and building tours.

 We are proud of how far the project of saving The Holland has come and look forward to continual progress.